Griptor/wow-wotlk-heirlooms/README.md

 So I wanted to make heirlooms for wotlk and although they arenot perfect, I think its good enough to share.
 The project has been through 3 versions and will scrap the previous 2 versions.
 Was a fun project and yes mistakes were made.

-Goal 1 was not to be crazy o.p. on stats so I have based them on the 182 greens at lv80.
+Goal 1 was not to be crazy o.p. on stats so I have based them on the 178 greens at lv80.
-Added a few more dungeon 1 sets, mage, priest, hunter and deathknight.
-Now there is one for every class.
+Added a few more dungeon 1 sets, mage, priest, hunter and deathknight, also a few extra sets depending on spec, paladin, shaman now have 2 sets each.
+Now there is one for every class and 2 for some.

 Added only a few more rings, cloaks, trinkets.
 The true value of heirlooms I think is in the convineance of leveling with out having to repair.